givingjar/blog.givingjar.org/_posts/2016-01-06-charity-spotlight-michigan-remembers-9-11.md

 ## Today

-Michigan Remembers 9/11 has done extensive research to identify the people of Michigan who died or risked their lives on that tragic day and share their stories on their [In Remembrance][2] site.
+Michigan Remembers 9/11 has done extensive research to identify the people of Michigan who died or risked their lives on that tragic day and shared their stories on their [In Remembrance][2] site.
 They also maintain an [interactive map][3] of 9/11 memorials in the state of Michigan.

 Each year they award three scholarships to the winners of an essay contest that asks junior and senior high school students to reflect on how the events of September 11, 2001 have had an impact on their life.